Publisher Council on Foreign Relations

 Things to look for in these graphs:

-- Foreign ownership of treasuries declined slightly, both in absolute terms and as a share of outstanding marketable securities, in the second quarter of the year.
+- Foreign ownership of treasuries increased slightly in the third quarter of 2013, both in absolute terms and as a share of outstanding marketable securities.
 Foreign official institutions hold 42 percent of outstanding marketable treasuries and private foreign investors hold 17 percent.

-- Both foreign ownership of U.S. assets and U.S. ownership of foreign assets rose in the second quarter, although the pace of increase slowed from the first quarter of the year.
+- Both foreign ownership of U.S. assets and U.S. ownership of foreign assets rose in the third quarter of 2013.

-- As of the second quarter of the year, equities and mutual funds accounted for 23 percent and treasuries accounted for 26 percent of foreign holdings of U.S. assets.
+- As of the third quarter of 2013, equities and mutual funds accounted for 24 percent and treasuries accounted for 26 percent of foreign holdings of U.S. assets.

 - Cross-border investment has grown as the world has become increasingly globalized.